 # where t() is transpose

 With this, we come to an end of Data Structures in R Cheatsheet.
-To get in-depth knowledge, check out our R Programming for Data Science Training Course here, that comes with 24*7 support to guide you throughout your learning period.
-Intellipaat Data Analytics course with R Programming will help you be a master’s in data Manipulation with R programming, Data visualization, advance analytics topics like regressions, data mining using RStudio.
+To get in-depth knowledge, check out our data Manipulation with R programming, Data visualization in R tutorial, advanced analytics topics like regressions, and data mining using RStudio.
 You will work on real-life projects and assignments to master data analytics.

 Have a look at this awesome blog on Why should you learn R and clear all your doubts related to it!